Enhanced Emergency Housing Program (EEHP)

 Emergency housing is provided at the Russ and Panama Hotels, along with a full range of case management services.
 Other services include money management, food services, referrals to transitional and permanent housing, notices of community events, etc. EEHP also operates a Winter-Shelter Program that provides temporary shelter and services for homeless people.

-Golden West-Transitional Program for People with Disabilities
+Golden West-Permanent Supportive Housing Program for People with Disabilities

 The Golden West Program serves persons with chronic and severe mental illnesses as well as other co-occurring disorders.
-It provides transitional housing in a sober environment along with a full range of case management services.
+It provides housing in a sober environment along with a full range of case management services.
 The program also provides clinical guidance, socialization activities, money management, training for independent living, and educational self-help groups.

 Marshal House-Transitional Program for Recovering Substance Abusers